OpenAstronomy/rcsc18/setupinstructions.md

 ```

 and press [Enter].
 This command may take a moment or two to process, after which you will be shown the packages which will be installed (there will be a lot, as it will include the packages required by those specified in the command above) and asked if you want to proceed.
 Press [Enter] again and the installation will begin, which may take some time.

+# Acknowledgement

+These install instructions are adapted from the software carpentry instructions under the terms of the CC-BY 4.0 licence.